digital-asset/daml/CONTRIBUTING.md

 - Does your PR include appropriate tests?
 - Make sure your PR title and description makes it easy for other developers to understand what the contained commits do.
 The title should say what the changes do.
 The description should expand on what it does (if not obvious from the title alone), and say why it is being done.
 - If your PR corresponds to an issue, add “Fixes #XX” to your pull request description.
 This will auto-close the corresponding issue when the commit is merged into master and tie the PR to the issue.
 - If your PR includes user-facing changes, the squashed commit for the PR must include in its body a section between the ``CHANGELOG_BEGIN`` and ``CHANGELOG_END`` tags that includes relevant changelog entries, where each entry starts with the component to which it belongs in square brackets.
 Use RST to format links as this text will be added to the changelog upon release.
+[Follow these guidelines on how to write a good changelog entry](#writing-a-good-changelog-entry).
 - If your PR does not include user-facing changes, you still need to include a changelog section, but it can be empty, i.e. it is valid for the `CHANGELOG_END` to be right after the `CHANGELOG_BEGIN` line.

 The following is an example of a well-formed commit, including the description (first line) and a body that includes changelog additions: